mdagakth/dd2480-g18-Continuous-Integration/README.md

 # dd2480-g18-Continuous-Integration
 The following project is an implementation of a small scale continous integration CI server.
-The CI server is built upon the skeleton code of another project called [smallest-java-ci](https://github.com/KTH-DD2480/smallest-java-ci).
-The CI-server implements the core features of a CI-server which means that for each push the CI-server will compile and test the code and then set the commit status on github.
+The CI server is built from the skeleton code of another project called [smallest-java-ci](https://github.com/KTH-DD2480/smallest-java-ci).
+The CI-server implements the core features of a CI-server which means that for each push the CI-server will compile and test the code and then set the commit status on GitHub.
-The CI-server also allows users to browse previous builds.
+The CI-server also allows users to browse previous builds and get detailed information about a specific build.

 An overview of how the CI-server works can be viewed below.
 ![alt text](CI-overview.png "CI-overview")

 # Motivation
-The goal of the project is master the core of continous integration by implementing the core features of a CI-server.
-The secondary purpose of theis project is learning how to collaborate effectively when developing software.
+The goal of the project is to master the core of continous integration by implementing the core features of a CI-server.
+The secondary purpose of this project is learning how to collaborate effectively when developing software.
 This includes issue tracking, task management, pull requests, code reviews and version control.

 # Tech Stack
 Main programming language of this project is **Java** and the following technologies are used in this project,